Adversarial Training Can Provably Improve Robustness: Theoretical Analysis of Feature Learning Process Under Structured Data: Main Results

 \begin{theorem}[Standard Training Converges to Non-robust Global Minima] For sufficiently large $d$, suppose we train the model using the standard training starting from the random initialization, then after $T=\Theta(\operatorname{poly}(d) / \eta)$ iterations, with high probability over the sampled training dataset $\mathcal{Z}$, the model $\boldsymbol{F}^{(T)}$ satisfies: \begin{itemize} \item Standard training is perfect: for all $(\boldsymbol{X}, y) \in \mathcal{Z}$, all $i \in[k] \backslash\{y\}: F_y^{(T)}(\boldsymbol{X})>F_i^{(T)}(\boldsymbol{X})$. \item Non-robust features are learned: $\mathbb{P}_{(\boldsymbol{X}_{\boldsymbol{f}},y)\sim\mathcal{D}_{\mathcal{F}_\textit{NR}}}\left[\operatorname{argmax}_{i\in [k]}F_i^{(T)}(\boldsymbol{X}_{\boldsymbol{f}}) \ne y\right] = o(1)$. \item Standard test accuracy is good: $\mathbb{P}_{(\boldsymbol{X},y)\sim\mathcal{D}}\left[\operatorname{argmax}_{i\in [k]}F_i^{(T)}(\boldsymbol{X})\ne y\right] = o(1)$. \item Robust test accuracy is bad: for any given data $(\boldsymbol{X},y)$, using the following perturbation $\boldsymbol{\Delta}(\boldsymbol{X},y):=(\boldsymbol{\delta}_1,\boldsymbol{\delta}_2,\dots,\boldsymbol{\delta}_P)$, where $\boldsymbol{\delta}_p := -\beta_p \boldsymbol{v}_y + \epsilon \boldsymbol{v}_{y'}$ for $p\in \mathcal{J}_{\textit{NR}}$; $\boldsymbol{\delta}_p := \boldsymbol{0}$ for $p\in \mathcal{J}_{\textit{R}}$, and $y'$ is randomly chosen from $[k]\setminus\{y\}$ (which does not depend on the model $\boldsymbol{F}^{(T)}$ and is illustrated in Figure \ref{fig:data_model}), we have

 \end{itemize} \end{theorem}

 Theorem \ref{thm:std_training} states that standard training of a neural network achieves good standard accuracy but poor robust performance.
 This is due to the dominance of non-robust feature learning during the training dynamics.
 Moreover, we notice that a perturbation based on non-robust features is sufficient to confuse the network.
-This implies that adversarial examples may stem from non-robust features.
+This implies that adversarial examples may stem from non-robust features, which could also help explain the transferability of adversarial attacks \citep{papernot2016transferability}.

 Next, we present our main results about adversarial training as the following theorem.

 \begin{theorem}[Adversarial Training Converges to Robust Global Minima] For sufficiently large $d$, suppose we train the model using the adversarial training algorithm starting from the random initialization, then after $T=\Theta(\operatorname{poly}(d)/\eta)$ iterations, with high probability over the sampled training dataset $\mathcal{Z}$, the model $\boldsymbol{F}^{(T)}$ satisfies: \begin{itemize} \item Adversarial training is perfect: for all $(\boldsymbol{X}, y) \in \mathcal{Z}$ and all perturbation $\boldsymbol{\Delta}$ satisfying $\|\boldsymbol{\Delta}\|_{\infty}\leq\epsilon$, all $i \in[k] \backslash\{y\}: F_y^{(T)}(\boldsymbol{X}+\boldsymbol{\Delta})>F_i^{(T)}(\boldsymbol{X}+\boldsymbol{\Delta})$. \item Robust features are learned: $\mathbb{P}_{(\boldsymbol{X}_{\boldsymbol{f}},y)\sim\mathcal{D}_{\mathcal{F}_\textit{R}}}\left[\operatorname{argmax}_{i\in [k]}F_i^{(T)}(\boldsymbol{X}_{\boldsymbol{f}}) \ne y\right] = o(1)$. \item Robust test accuracy is good: